shrsv/jQueryStreaks/README.md

 # jQueryStreaks
-what is this, i do not know yet.
+what this is, i do not know yet.